We’re all exposed to a lot of advertising today.

 But that’s only half the story.

-The second part of the report focuses on marketing and advertising, and results show… it’s time for a major change.
+The second part of the report focuses on digital advertising and marketing, and results show… it’s time for a major change.

 90% of users find mobile marketing annoying